openstack-archive/instack-undercloud/HOWTO/Building-RPMs.md

         git push origin master
         git push --tags

-Then build an rpm from the new tag for local testing.
+Build an rpm from the new tag for local testing.

         tito build --rpm

-Then, build an rpm in Fedora koji from the new tag.
+Build an rpm in Fedora koji from the new tag.
 Note that you will need to be an Owner/CC of the package in Fedora dist-git.
 This will update the sources in Fedora dist-git and perform a build in koji.
 You will be prompted to confirm the diff and commit message of the git commit that is done in dist-git.

         tito release fedora-git